himanshi-dixit-27/COVID-19-TRACKER/README.md

-This project uses React JS, JAVASCRIPT ES7, Material-UI, React-leaflet, React-chart-js-2 & numeral (for formatting numbers).
+This project uses React JS, JAVASCRIPT ES7, Material-UI, HTML, CSS, React-leaflet, React-chart-js-2 & numeral.
-It is made up of function based components.
+It is made up of multiple function based components.

 We divide it into the following sections: